Tuesday, November 19, 2024

 The Oxford Guide to Arthurian Literature and Legend (Alan Lupack)

-The Oxford Guide to Arthurian Literature and Legend is just that.
-Starting with the earliest references to Arthur, Alan Lupack investigates every known scrap of material (from historical to fictional) of the once and future king, from earliest mentions (in the sixth century) to the present.
-"This guide is designed so that the book as a whole may serve as a critical history of the Arthurian legend.
+Structurally, "this guide is designed so that the book as a whole may serve as a critical history of the Arthurian legend.
 By selecting one chapter, a reader may follow some of the main traditions from their origins to the present."
 Since different traditions (and threads or components within them) "intersect and diverge frequently," there are a lot of intratextual references within the volume (and thus some repetition).

-Author Alan Lupack looks at the following:
+Lupack looks at the following themes:

 • Early Accounts of Arthur, Chronicles, and Historical Literature